Essay

 If the future is closed, if every output is foreknown and every choice is the ratification of a script, then image-bearing is theater.
 The verbs in Genesis 1 become stage directions.
 The making and naming and tending are motions without consequence.

-I can't live inside that story.
-And I can't build inside it.
-If the things I make have no genuine effect on what unfolds, then making is decoration.
+If the things we make have no genuine effect on what unfolds, then making is decoration.
 But if the future is real, if choices accumulate, if what we build actually bends the arc of what's becoming, then every act of creation is a move in an unfinished story.
 The weight is real because the openness is real.

 So.
 AI.

 Image-bearers were always going to build this.
-The weight falls on what future we are calling into being, and whether we remember whose breath fills the space between the prompt and the response.
+The weight falls on what future we are speaking into being.